dmasequesmay/CrewExpendable/README.md

  > ## Phase III
- > You will need to schedule a check-in for the second scrum meeting with the same reader you had your first scrum meeting with (using Calendly).
-Your entire team must be present.
-This meeting will occur on Zoom and should be conducted by Wednesday of week 8.

- > BEFORE the meeting you should do the following:
- > * Update your class diagram from Phase II to include any feedback you received from your TA/grader.
- > * Considering the SOLID design principles, reflect back on your class diagram and think about how you can use the SOLID principles to improve your design.
-You should then update the README.md file by adding the following:
- >   * A new class diagram incorporating your changes after considering the SOLID principles.
- >   * For each update in your class diagram, you must explain in 3-4 sentences:
- >     * What SOLID principle(s) did you apply?
- >     * How did you apply it? i.e. describe the change.
- >     * How did this change help you write better code?
- > * Perform a new sprint plan like you did in Phase II.
- > * You should also make sure that your README file (and Project board) are up-to-date reflecting the current status of your project and the most recent class diagram.
-Previous versions of the README file should still be visible through your commit history.
->
 > SOLID principles we applied:
 >  * Dependency: The parseSource() function parses strings from a text file to build a vector of nodes.
 Instead of depending on specific string variables, the parseSource() function takes input from any text file.
 This avoids having the story text be hard-coded into the program and we won’t be forced to recompile our program every time we want to change the story.

-> During the meeting with your reader you will discuss:
- > * How effective your last sprint was (each member should talk about what they did)
- > * Any tasks that did not get completed last sprint, and how you took them into consideration for this sprint
- > * Any bugs you've identified and created issues for during the sprint.
-Do you plan on fixing them in the next sprint or are they lower priority?
- > * What tasks you are planning for this next sprint.

 > ![image](https://github.com/cs100/final-project-dmase002-dvuon016-rgarc224-wdo008/assets/133715991/62c672b5-e240-451a-b2dc-d5787ba0415f)